seorim0/DNN-based-Speech-Enhancement-in-the-frequency-domain/README.md

 ## Tutorials
 ['SE_tutorials.ipynb'](https://github.com/seorim0/Speech_enhancement_for_you/blob/main/SE_tutorials.ipynb) was made for tutorial.
-You can simply train the CRN with the colab file.
+You can simply train the CRN with the colab file without any preparation .

 <!-- NETWORKS -->